mines-erds/course-overviews/557_CourseOutline.md

 ### 4. Design and implement methods for statistical analysis of earth-resource data
 **Summative assessments:**
 - Week 5 quiz testing knowledge of descriptive and comparative statistics and how to utilize them in `numpy` and `scipy`
-- Week 6 statistical analysis of final project data
+- Week 6 statistical analysis of group project data

 #### Subthemes:
 - Evaluate parametric and non-parametric statistical approaches for data comparisons